 Now that you’re an expert on curl patterns, you’re ready to begin chopping away — or rather, your hairstylist is.
 If you have curly hair, you already know that finding a new style that fits your curl type and density involves a little more planning, structure, and maintenance, but with a little bit of guidance, you’re sure to find a close cropped style that looks amazing.

 Ahead, celebrity hairstylists break down the best short haircuts for every type of curl.
-You’ll have a chic new curly style just in time for summer — guaranteed.
+You’ll have a chic new curly style for summer — guaranteed.

 Short Haircut Inspiration: 2a Curls